VGP/vgp-assembly/dx_applets/asm-stats/Readme.md

 <!-- dx-header -->
 # Assembly statistics generator (DNAnexus Platform App)

-This apps generates a summary statistics for an assembly.
-Also accepts primary and alternate scaffolds.
+This apps generates summary statistics for the scaffolds and/or contigs of an assembly.

-Usage: ./asm_stats.sh <asm.fasta> <exp_genome_size (bp)> [p/c]
-[p]: set for getting primary / alt haplotig stats, assuming the primary begins with scaffold_ in its name
-[c]: set for getting scaffolds (direct sttas) only.
+If primary scaffolds have scaffold_ prefix, the p option can also produce stats for primary and alternate haplotigs.
+If the option is selected, fasta files for primary and alternate haplotigs are generated as well.

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see